pagkly/Zed/Investopedia4/Just Compensation Definition.md

 ### Key Takeaways

--   Just compensation is paid to property owners for the legal seizure of personal property or land.
+-   Just compensation is paid to property owners for the legal seizure of [[Personal Property|personal property]] or land.
 -   It is legally defined under the Takings Clause in the Fifth Amendment.
 -   Property owners are paid fair market value for their property but often determining what fair market value is can be difficult.
 -   There are different methods used to determine the value of a property and these include the market approach, income approach, and the cost approach.

 ## Understanding Just Compensation

-The idea behind just compensation is to repair the individual's estate, as if the property taking did not occur.
+The idea behind just compensation is to repair the individual's [[Estate|estate]], as if the property taking did not occur.
 This means paying the fair market value for the property.

 However, individuals who lose their homes through an act of eminent domain may not consider the fair market value of the property to be just compensation for their loss, because it does not take into account the time, stress and cost of moving to a new property.
-Just compensation also fails to consider the loss of neighborhood social ties or the emotional connection the owner may have to the property. [[Fair value]](https://www.investopedia.com/articles/mortgages-real-estate/08/housing-appreciation.asp) is often disputed in eminent domain cases.
+Just compensation also fails to consider the loss of neighborhood social ties or the emotional connection the owner may have to the property. [[Fair value]](https://www.investopedia.com/articles/mortgages-real-[[Estate|estate]]/08/housing-appreciation.asp) is often disputed in eminent domain cases.

 ## Factors of Just Compensation